SrikanthKurli/AzureDataEngineer/README.md

 Deloitte, Canada
 Oct-2021 to Present

 I am currently working on a database migration project for a real estate client.
 In their existing system, data versions are managed by creating separate databases in SQL server, which can result in inconsistencies and reporting errors when updates are missed.
-Now they are looking to migrate to Azure to establish a unified data source.
+Now we are migrating to Azure to establish a unified data source.

 * Created DevOps pipelines to migrate code to higher environment for SQL, ADF and Databricks repositories.
 * Added data quality checks implemented in Databricks in Raw and Transform Layer